Domestic Violence and Abuse

 Psychological Treatment for Domestic Violence and Abuse

 If you believe that you are in an abusive and/or violent domestic relationship and want to work through the issues, or have left an abusive relationship and want to process the grief and trauma, assistance is available.
 As a Clinical Psychologist with extensive experience in working with domestic violence and abuse, I can assist you in reducing or overcoming the effects of the abuse or violence which you have endured, and strengthen you coping skills.
-I provide Psychological Therapy (a talking therapy also referred to as Psychotherapy) in a safe, supportive and caring environment, utilising a range of evidence-based therapeutic interventions tailored to suit your specific needs.
+I provide Psychological Therapy in a safe, supportive and caring environment, utilising a range of evidence-based therapeutic interventions tailored to suit your specific needs.
 I use an integrative approach and draw on interventions from therapy models such as Cognitive-Behavioural, Trauma Focussed, Emotion Focussed, Interpersonal, Person-Centered, Humanistic, Psychodynamic, and Mindfulness (amongst others).

-Benefits of Treatment for Domestic Violence and Abuse
+Benefits of Psychological Treatment for Domestic Violence and Abuse

 I can help you in the following ways: